Ben has been asked over and over how to start a food truck

 The truck is the largest investment in this equation.
 Your food truck layout and design correlates and directly influences your work methods, your menu and your ability to operate efficiently.
 All of this effects your bottom line.
 Your income.
 Don't scrimp on the truck!

-ONE OF THE BIGGEST MISTAKES MANUFACTURES MAKE THAT CAUSE HUGE PROBLEMS FOR FOOD TRUCK OPERATORS IS THE WRONG CHASIS FOR THE EQUIPMENT OPTIONS!
+ONE OF THE BIGGEST MISTAKES MANUFACTURES MAKE THAT CAUSE HUGE PROBLEMS FOR FOOD TRUCK OPERATORS IS THE WRONG CHASSIS FOR THE EQUIPMENT OPTIONS!

 Make sure the chassis (frame under truck) is rated to handle the weight of the options you plan on using.
 This must include full weight, loaded with full water tanks.
 Water alone weighs approx. 8 lbs. per gallon.